 Cynthia Moeller-Krass, P.E.

 Estimated Project End Date:

 Construction is expected to be completed in late spring 2018.
-Traffic patterns on Nieman Road will vary throughout the project but it is our intent to keep 2-way traffic open at all times through this project area.
+Traffic patterns on Nieman Road will vary throughout the project.